• Skip to primary navigation

 What is Malunggay Whole Wheat Bread?

 Malunggay Whole Wheat Bread is a nutritious Filipino bread recipe that is made with chopped malunggay (moringa) leaves, whole wheat flour, reduced-fat milk, yeast, egg and sesame seeds.
-It’s a great breakfast or snack recipe and a natural way to incorporate the benefits of moringa leaf into our daily lives.
-It’s a healthier alternative that’s just as delicious as the classic white bread.
-Whole wheat flour has all parts of the grain kernel intact which offers more natural nutrients and fiber.
+It's a great breakfast or snack recipe and a natural way to incorporate the benefits of moringa leaf into our daily lives.

-Health Benefits of Malunggay (Moringa):
+Health Benefits of Malunggay (Moringa)

 • Protects and nourishes skin and hair